isomerpages/pa-cdcvouchers/_donate-cdc-vouchers/FAQs on Donation.md

     <input type="checkbox" id="accordion9">
     <label for="accordion9"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">Instead of IPCs, can I donate the balance CDC Vouchers to another household (not members of my household) that I know of, who needs the vouchers?  </span></label>
     <div>
- 			<p>If you wish to share your CDC Vouchers, click on “Share” button to copy the unique voucher link and paste into any preferred messaging apps e.g. SMS/ WhatsApp/ Telegram. &nbsp;Please refer to illustration below.</p>
+ 			<p>If you wish to share your CDC Vouchers, click on “Share” button to copy the unique voucher link and paste into any preferred messaging apps e.g. SMS/WhatsApp/Telegram.
+Please refer to illustration below.</p>
 			<p>Recipients are advised to be careful with sharing unique voucher links with others, as this would allow them to spend the household’s vouchers.
 To ensure that you safekeep your unique voucher links, we urge you to share only when necessary and to the right parties.
 We seek your understanding that there will be no reinstatement made for vouchers that were shared erroneously.</p>
 				<p>
 			<table border="1" cellspacing="0" cellpadding="0">